Draft No. 2 goes like this:

 I said to myself, “Wow!
 That’s it.
 That’s what the inner voice has been telling me.”
 From that point on, the inner voice never bothered me again.

-First-ever Canadian national conference for people who stutter
+Canada’s first national conference for people who stutter

 After about a year of meetings, those of us who were active, with the Stuttering Association of Toronto, began to work with other groups across Canada, to organize the first-ever national conference of self-help associations, of people who stutter.
 This was the first conference, of its kind, in Canada.
 We spent two years organizing the conference, which took place in August 1991 in Banff, Alberta.